sumwale/keepassxc-unlock/README.md

 ```

 That's it.
-When you logout and then login back, all the KeePassXC databases registered
+Just logout then login again, and all the KeePassXC databases registered
 above will be automatically unlocked, and will continue being unlocked after a screen
 lock/unlock, a sleep/wakeup or other such events that may cause KeePassXC to lock
 automatically.